What You Should Know about Homebuyer-Prep Courses (Even if You’re a Repeat Buyer)

 Buying a home is the most expensive purchase many consumers will ever make.
 Beyond that, it can be a lengthy process involving many players, complex information, and unfamiliar rules.

-So it's not surprising that Fannie Mae's recent study examining consumers' understanding of what's involved in getting a mortgage reveals consumers are confused by the requirements and unfamiliar with resources that can help them.
+So it’s not surprising that Fannie Mae’s recent study in examining consumers’ understanding of mortgage qualification criteria reveals consumers are confused by the requirements and unfamiliar with resources that can help them.

 The good news is an expert guide could be a phone call away.
-"The availability of high-quality and independent professional housing advice through nonprofit housing counseling agencies could be the best kept secret in the industry," says Joe Weisbord, a director in Fannie Mae's Single-Family business who works on affordable housing programs.
+“The availability of high-quality and independent professional housing advice through nonprofit housing counseling agencies could be the best kept secret in the industry,” says Joe Weisbord, a director in Fannie Mae’s Single-Family business who works on access to credit.

-A housing counselor works one-on-one with potential homebuyers to help them understand their housing needs, develop a realistic budget, strengthen their credit (if necessary), and prepare for the challenges and rewards of homeownership, he says.
+A housing counselor works one-on-one with homebuyers, helping them understand their housing needs, develop a realistic budget, strengthen their credit, and prepare for the challenges and rewards of homeownership, he says.

 Services are diverse and expanding to keep pace with the changing housing market, notes HomeFree-USA’s Vice President of Affiliate Relations Simone Griffin, whose agency even purchases and rehabilitates homes to sell to qualifying clients.

 These organizations are showing value.
 A study of the two-year loan performance of more than 18,000 pre-purchase counseling clients from the NeighborWorks America’s network of counseling agencies found that clients who’d received counseling were one-third less likely to become 90 or more days delinquent in the two years since obtaining their loan than similar borrowers who did not receive pre-purchase counseling.

 Yet, only five percent of respondents to the Fannie Mae survey cited nonprofit housing counselors as their main source for mortgage information.
 Nonprofit housing counselors’ biggest hurdle to growth may be their relative obscurity.